sdias/win-10-virtual-desktop-enhancer/docs/index.md

 ## Customization

-Windows 10 Virtual Desktop Enhancer is built to be customizable and to adapt to your needs: learn what how to personalize your experience [here](settings.md).
+Windows 10 Virtual Desktop Enhancer is built to be customizable and to adapt to your needs: learn how to personalize your experience [here](settings.md).

 ## License